 - Rock Climbing

 - Guided natural history and ecology hikes

 - Lessons in biology, geology, weather, desert science, outdoor survival skills, native flora/fauna, and more

 - Exploration of native and endemic species

 - Environmental awareness games and lessons

 - Journal writing and creative assignments

-- Service learning projects
+- Service-learning projects

-- Campfires with skits, songs, stories and s’mores
+- Campfires with skits, songs, stories, and s’mores

-- Town Hall environmental resource use discussion
+- Environmental resource use discussions

 - Astronomy observation and lessons